-Barfoot, Raymer, Schill
+Barfoot, Raymer, Schill, Warren

 This practicum includes an evaluation of three of the student's videotaped sermons, the preparation and use of various means of obtaining feedback on the student's preaching from the congregation, and the development of a year's preaching plan.
-Normally open to students who are currently pastoring churches.
 Limited enrollment.
 3 hours.